 Water Consumption

-In its operations, Apetit Group’s production facilities use household water, lake water and sea water.
-The highest water consumption occurs at the Säkylä frozen foods plant, where water is used especially in washing vegetables.
+Apetit Group’s production plants use household water, lake water and sea water.
+Water consumption is the highest at the Säkylä frozen foods plant, where water is used particularly for processing vegetables.
 Household water is used at all production facilities.

-As all Apetit Group’s production facilities are in Finland, no water is taken from areas where water is scarce.
-Apetit has determined the eutrophication effects and water footprints of some of its selected products to reduce its environmental impacts.
+As all of Apetit Group’s production facilities are located in Finland, no water is taken from areas where water is scarce.
+Apetit has studied the eutrophication effects and water footprint of selected products to reduce its environmental impacts.

 Reducing water consumption

-Among Apetit’s production plants, water consump- tion is highest at the Säkylä frozen foods plant, particularly in production activities involving harvest season vegetables.
+Among Apetit’s production plants, water consumption is highest at the Säkylä frozen foods plant, particularly in production activities involving harvest season vegetables.
 The water efficiency of the Säkylä plant has been improved over the past few years.
+In 2024, a screen for real-time water consumption monitoring was introduced in production of harvest season vegetables.
+With this, process managers are able to monitor water consumption in real time and, if necessary, react to deviations in water consumption.
+In addition, 12,700 m3 of the pure water used in the Sucros’ sugar beet process were utilized in the 2024 harvest season production.
 Pea receiving processes were updated at the plant in 2022, which reduced water consumption by 2,500 litres per frozen pea tonne.
-The brush scrub- bers and steam peelers installed at the Säkylä plant in 2021 enhance the efficiency of the vegetable washing process.
-The plant’s water consumption was reduced by 13 per cent during the reporting period after the investment.